Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/aistudio-cmk/README.md

 - The selected key must be an RSA (Supported Json Web Key Types are ['RSA', 'RSA-HSM']) 2048 bit key.
 - No other key-size/asymmetric key-type is supported.
 - Only Azure Key vault 'access policies' permission model is supported, not Azure RBAC.
+- Encryption cannot be enforced on AI services at first template execution if AI services does not yet exist, because the system-assigned managed identity that will be created will need to be granted access to your key vault.
+- Assign wrap/unwrap permissions on the AI services managed identity after creation.
+Then uncomment the encryption settings to enable encryption for AI services.

 ## Resources